Home Contact Us FAQ Links Race Results Archives

 Dare Devil (GB)*

 b c 1787 (Magnet - Hebe, by Chrysolite).
 Sire Line King Herod.
 Family 12.
-Bred by the Duke of Grafton and said to be a splendid racehorse at Newmarket for the Duke of Bedford.
+Bred by the Duke of Grafton he was said to be a splendid racehorse at Newmarket for the Duke of Bedford.
 Purchased by Colonel Hoomes of Virginia as an eight-year-old he was imported in 1795 in the ship Rebecca from London.
 Sold to William Stark in 1796, he stood in Virginia and North Carolina (with Marmaduke Johnson in 1801) until 1807.
 He sired many winners including Irby's Dare Devil mare, the dam of Contention and Calypso.

 Darley Arabian